 Era Period or Epoch Approx. age in millions of years Geological formations in Essex

 Caenozoic Quaternary Ice Age Holocene 0.01 Recent peat and alluvium

-Pleistocene 0.45 River terrace deposits and brickearth (loess)
+Pleistocene River terrace deposits and brickearth (loess)

-Boulder clay (till) and glacial gravel
+0.45 Boulder clay (till) and glacial gravel

 1 Kesgrave (Thames) sands and gravels

 Norwich Crag (Chillesford Sand)

 2.4 Red Crag

-Pliocene 10 No evidence of rocks of this age in Essex but derived Miocene and Pliocene fossils are found in the Red Crag
+Pliocene 10 No evidence of deposits of this age in Essex but derived Miocene and Pliocene fossils are found in the Red Crag

 Miocene

 Oligocene 20

 Eocene 50 Bagshot Sand

 Claygate Beds

 London Clay (includes the Harwich Formation)

 Palaeocene 55 Lambeth Group (Woolwich and Reading Beds)

-Thanet Sand
+raiaec ocene Thanet Sand

-Mesozoic Cretaceous 80 Chalk
+Cretaceous 80 Chalk

-100 Gault and Upper Greensand (Beneath Essex)
+100 Gault and Upper Greensand (beneath Essex)

-Jurassic 150 No evidence of rocks of these ages beneath Essex with the exception of Jurassic Oxford Clay in a graben (a sunken part of the crust bordered by faults) beneath East Tilbury.
+Mesozoic Jurassic 150 No evidence of rocks of these ages beneath Essex with the exception of Jurassic Oxford Clay in a graben (a sunken part of the crust bordered by faults) beneath East Tilbury.

 Triassic 220

 Palaeozoic Permian 250

 Carboniferous 300

-Devonian 400 Shales and mudstones dating from these periods occur at depth (about 300 meters) beneath Essex
+Devonian 400 Shales and mudstones dating from these periods occur at depth (about 300 metres) beneath Essex

 Silurian 420

 Ordovician 450 No evidence beneath Essex, however, boreholes have not been drilled deep enough to confirm.

 Cambrian 500

 Pre- Cambrian Precambrian Age of Earth 4,600